SecureWebApp/secure-web-app/README.md

 #### Routes

 To understand `routes` let's first talk about `paths`.
 A `path` refers to a location where something is located.
-If you open a web page and look at the url you will see something like `https://somepage.com/`**`example/thatOneFile.html`**.
+If you open a web page and look at the url you will see something like
+`https://somepage.com/`**`example/thatOneFile.html`**.
 The part that is highlighted in **bold**?
 That is called a `path` and refers to a resource: A file called `thatOneFile.html`.

 Now this is useful and all, but it's also a bit limiting in what you can do.
 Think about it, this `.html` file is 'finished', there is nothing we can really do with it.
 But what if we want to make a web application, something a lot more complex than a simple page?

 How about this?
 Once our server receives a request for **`example/thatOneRoute`**, instead of just stupidly responding with some file located at that `path`, we execute some code just for this one `route`, this code can then send whatever it wants to the client.
 This is the basic concept behind `routes`.

-So now we got a request to our newly created `route` and we want to send a response page, but writing html in strings is a bit cumbersome, isn't there a better solution?
+So now we got a request to our newly created `route` and we want to send a response page, but writing HTML in strings is a bit cumbersome, isn't there a better solution?
 Yes, that's were `views` come into play.

 #### Views

-A `view` is really just an html file, or a file that can be turned into html by some sort of rendering engine.
-This view can then conveniently be sent by our code located at our `route` without needing to define long html in strings.
+A `view` is really just an HTML file, or a file that can be turned into HTML by some sort of rendering engine.
+This view can then conveniently be sent by our code located at our `route` without needing to define long HTML in strings.

-Now we could just send this html file and be done with it, but can we do more?
-One thing we lost by introducing `views` is the ability to customize our html freely to fit our needs just for this specific situation.
+Now we could just send this HTML file and be done with it, but can we do more?
+One thing we lost by introducing `views` is the ability to customize our HTML freely to fit our needs just for this specific situation.
 To remedy this issue and get the best of both worlds we introduce another concept: `Template engines`.

 A template engine allows us to process our `view` before sending it to the client.
-We can, for instance, use this to insert an anti-csrf token into our html.
+We can, for instance, use this to insert an anti-csrf token into our HTML.

 Our system uses [ejs](https://ejs.co/) by default, but other engines can be applied if needed.